Robot Operating System: Willow Garage (2007–2013)

-Following this, Willow Garage achieved one of its longest held goals: giving away 10 PR2 robots to worthy academic institutions.
+Following this, Willow Garage achieved one of its longest-held goals: giving away 10 PR2 robots to worthy academic institutions.
 This had long been a goal of the founders, as they felt that the PR2 could kick-start robotics research around the world.
 They ended up awarding eleven PR2s to different institutions, including University of Freiburg (Germany), Robert Bosch GmbH, Georgia Institute of Technology, KU Leuven (Belgium), Massachusetts Institute of Technology (MIT), Stanford University, Technical University of Munich (Germany), University of California, Berkeley, University of Pennsylvania, University of Southern California (USC), and University of Tokyo (Japan).
 This, combined with Willow Garage's highly successful internship program (run from 2008 to 2010 by Melonee Wise), helped to spread the word about ROS throughout the robotics world.
 The first official ROS distribution release: ROS Box Turtle, was released on 2 March 2010, marking the first time that ROS was officially distributed with a set of versioned packages for public use.
 These developments led to the first drone running ROS, the first autonomous car running ROS, and the adaption of ROS for Lego Mindstorms.
 With the PR2 Beta program well underway, the PR2 robot was officially released for commercial purchase on 9 September 2010.

 2011 was a banner year for ROS with the launch of ROS Answers, a Q/A forum for ROS users, on 15 February; the introduction of the highly successful TurtleBot robot kit on 18 April; and the total number of ROS repositories passing 100 on 5 May.
 Willow Garage began 2012 by creating the Open Source Robotics Foundation (OSRF) in April.
 The OSRF was immediately awarded a software contract by the Defense Advanced Research Projects Agency (DARPA).
 Later that year, the first ROSCon was held in St. Paul, Minnesota, the first book on ROS, ROS By Example, was published, and Baxter, the first commercial robot to run ROS, was announced by Rethink Robotics.
 Soon after passing its fifth anniversary in November, ROS began running on every continent on 3 December 2012.

 In February 2013, the OSRF became the primary software maintainers for ROS, foreshadowing the announcement in August that Willow Garage would be absorbed by its founders, Suitable Technologies.
 At this point, ROS had released seven major versions (up to ROS Groovy), and had users all over the globe.
-This chapter of ROS development would be finalized when Clearpath Robotics took over support responsibilities for the PR2 in early 2014.
+This chapter of ROS development would be finalized when Clearpath Robotics took over support responsibilities for PR2 in early 2014.